uog logo

 Contents

-Printing within Physics and Astronomy
+Printing within Physics & Astronomy

 There are two routes to paper, one via ‘our’ printers, and one via the Canon ‘pull printers’.

-Local printers: generic information §
+Local printers: generic information (becoming out-of-date) §

 (or ‘school printers’)